oscarsaleta/PBala/Examples/README.md

 print("taskArgs are ", sys.argv[2:])
 ```

-The <a href="python_example.py">Python example</a> is a bit more elaborated, because it shows how to define a _main_ function in Python, so the behaviour of the program is even more similar to C.
+The <a href="python_example.py">Python example</a> is a bit more elaborated, because it also shows how to define a _main_ function in Python, so the behaviour of the program is even more similar to C.

+## PARI/GP
+Given that PARI is intended to work as a Computer Algebra System (CAS), PARI/GP executions are implemented to work the same as Maple executions.
+This is achieved by creating an intermediate PARI scripts that defines a number `taskId` and a vector `taskArgs` and then executes the desired program.
+Thus, we just need to use these variables as if they were already defined.

+In the <a href="pari_example.gp">PARI/GP example</a>, we simply print `taskId` and `taskArgs` to showcase that the program can use these variables as if they were defined by ourselves.

-##
+## Sage
+Sage is a CAS (same as Maple and PARI), so we have implemented it to work exactly as in Maple and PARI.
+An auxiliary program created during execution of PBala will define the variables `taskId` and `taskArgs` from the arguments of the data file, and we can use these two variables as we please in our Sage script.

+See a piece of code that shows the simplest example in <a href="sage_example.sage">the Sage script</a>.